Violent-Profession-Transition/MIT-6.042J-MathCS-Fall2010/p3-wop-invariant-strong-induction.md

 - must be non-negative integers: it is False for sets of negative integers, and also False for non-negative **rationals**
     - The positive rationals are not Well Ordered: The subset `{1, 1/2, 1/4, 1/8, 1/16, ...}` has no least element.
     - An equivalent statement is that no infinitely descending chain `a0>a1>a2>a3>....` can exist.
+    - **A set of numbers is well ordered when each of its nonempty subsets has a minimum element.**
 - WOP captures something special about the non-negative integers
 - WOP provides **one of the most important proof rules in discrete mathematics**
 - **Key: "assume a smallest element/counterexample/where predicate fails, m <- C"**, usually by finding c <- C wtih c < m, contradiction